 I also had to reply to some by asking questions for more information.
 Otherwise I could not answer with confidence.

 A couple emails required I weed through previous back and forth threads.
 I had a hard time figuring out what the Sender was precisely referring to.
 No clarity to be found.

 I thought about how these type of emails make me inefficient.
 What ran through my mind next?
 “This will make a great topic for Business Email Etiquette!”

-Here are the issues that I took note of.
+Here are the issues that I took note of this morning.
 Issues that made both sides spend more time than necessary on their email communications.
-All of which can easily be resolved with minuscule effort.
+All of which can easily be resolved with just a little thought and effort.

 - Before responding to an email, order your emails by Sender.
 This will help you see any subsequent emails from that Sender.
-This allows you to combine into just one reply.
+This allows you to combine into just one reply on the same topic.
 I hate when I forget to do this myself!
 I respond to one email to only discover subsequent emails from the same Sender.
 Emails that negated the email I just responded to.
 Drat!
 Minimizing the number of emails is a benefit to everyone involved.

-- On that topic, consolidate your thoughts and put them in one email using a bulleted list as I am doing here.
+- Consolidate your thoughts and put them in one email using a bulleted list as I am doing here.
 Sending numerous emails with just one thought, concern or question takes unnecessary time for the Sender to send and the Recipient to have to weed through.

 - Down-editing your replies is the sign of a tech savvy skilled communicator.
 Always remove what is no longer necessary to the conversation.
 Only leave what you are specifically replying to so the Recipient knows what your comments correspond to.

 - Before assuming that a request was not acknowledged or response received, check your junk or spam folders.
-Double-check before you send off an accusatory follow-up.
 Add important contacts to your address book or whitelist to make sure your contact’s emails do not get send to Junk.